droidpl/android-grillplugin/README.md

-# BABBQGradle
+# Grill plugin (BABBQ Europe)

-Supporting example for the talk "The other Android Getting Started Guide" in the Big Android BBQ This plugin enables the following features in an android project:
+Supporting plugin based on the talk "The other Android Getting Started Guide" in the Big Android BBQ (Europe).
+This plugin enables the following features in your android project:
  * Continuous integration tips
  * Unit testing
  * Unit test code coverage: Jacoco